Caring for Pregnancy Acne

 Getting your skincare right to help support your acne prone skin is important and is even more so during pregnancy.
 Using harsh ingredients that strip the skin and are absorbed should be avoided, and instead, products should be used to support the natural defences of the skin.

 An effective way of tackling pregnancy acne safely is to use skin nourishing cleansers and moisturisers that help combat the causes of acne, rather than simply treating the spots and breakouts that are a symptom of acne.

 Pregnancy acne, or any other acne, is not caused by poor hygiene, unfortunately, it’s a condition that can simply be caused by our biology.
 Here at Sönd, we believe in holistic skincare and healthy living to help nourish the skin, whilst helping it to stay as healthy as possible.

 Alkalising Skincare: The Best Pregnancy-Safe Acne Products

 We developed our range of skincare to help problem skin and we were uncompromising on the fact that it needed to get results.
 So we created Sönd skincare unlike any other and made it alkaline based.
 Most other skincare regimes on the market are acid based.

 Alkaline skincare allows the skin to stay more hydrated and helps support the natural defences of the skin.
 This alkaline environment ensures that the skin cells can thrive and maintain their optimum health.
 The skin is less stressed and more balanced, allowing it to spend more time maintaining itself, rather than having to constantly renew in order to repair itself.
-The less stressed the skin, the more able it is to deal with the excess sebum that leads to acne.
+The less stressed the skin, the more able it is to deal with the bacteria and excess sebum that leads to or can worsen acne.